wilfred11/ipw/README.md

 ### Case study

-To test the ideas of IPW ourself, I have used IPW on [a kaggle dataset](https://www.kaggle.com/datasets/rkiattisak/student-performance-in-mathematics).
+To test the ideas of IPW ourself, I have applied IPW on [a kaggle dataset](https://www.kaggle.com/datasets/rkiattisak/student-performance-in-mathematics).

 For every student the dataset contains social, gender, racial indicators, some test results and whether or not a test preparation course was followed.